 Table 2 shows the performance of various portfolio in 2014, 2015.
 2016, and 2017.
 Every year, the excess return of portfolio formed from 20 lowest PER number, 20 lowest ROIC number, and 20 lowest PER-ROIC number beats the corresponding portfolio of 20 highest number.
 The result confirms that PER number, ROIC number, and PER-ROIC number affect the next period excess return.
 Compared to all samples results, only PER number in 2016 and 2017 fail to perform better than the all samples result.
-It shows that investment strategy using PER number, ROIC number, and PER-ROIC number, and PER-ROIC number, and PER-ROIC number, and PER-ROIC number.
+It shows that investment strategy using PER number, ROIC number, and PER-ROIC number has potential to be used by investors.